Dental Implants

 FAQs

-Because there are so many types of dental implants and restorations, estimating the cost of dental implants without an in-person consultation is difficult.
+Because there are so many types of dental implant procedures and restorations, estimating the cost of dental implants without an in-person consultation is difficult.
 We recommend scheduling an appointment so we can discuss your options and the costs involved.

 Who is not a candidate for dental implants?

-Dental implants are not recommended for patients who smoke or have active, untreated gum disease.
+Dental implant procedures are not recommended for patients who smoke or have active, untreated gum disease.
 Other medical issues, particularly those that impair your ability to heal after surgery or raise your risk of infection, may also affect your candidacy for dental implants.

 Is it better to get dentures or implants?